 Avoid Elliss's Fate: The Best Ways to Pay Off Every Kind of Debt

 4. Travis Henry

-Travis Henry is another pro bowler who spent time with the Buffalo Bills, Tennessee Titans and Denver Broncos.
-He is also a player who struggled to manage his finances, especially when it came to paying for his children.
+Travis Henry is a Pro Bowler who spent time with the Buffalo Bills, Tennessee Titans and Denver Broncos.
+He is also a player who struggled to manage his finances, especially when it came to paying child support.

-Henry reportedly has nine children with nine different mothers — some of whom were born within months of one another.
+Henry reportedly has nine children with nine different mothers — some of whom were born within months of each other.
 This alone could be a recipe for financial disaster.
-But it seems that Henry’s child support disputes are sending him to the poor house.
+But it seems that Henry’s child support disputes sent him to the poor house.